The Neverending Story of the Eternal Wormhole and the Noisy Sycamore

-In the semi-classical limit (in quantum systems with many degrees of freedom), this scrambling of information and operator growth due to chaotic behavior is exponential and is measured using the quantum Lyapunov exponent.
-But unlike the classical Lyapunov exponent, there exists a bound on the quantum Lyapunov exponent.
-This is additionally measured by the \emph{butterfly velocity}, the very equivalent measure of the classical chaotic butterfly effect.
+In the semi-classical limit (in quantum systems with many degrees of freedom), this scrambling of information and operator growth due to chaotic behavior is exponential.
+It is measured using the quantum Lyapunov exponent.
+But unlike the classical Lyapunov exponent, a bound exists on the quantum Lyapunov exponent.
+This is additionally measured by the \emph{butterfly velocity}, the equivalent measure of the classical chaotic butterfly effect.
 The quantum Lyapunov exponent and the scrambling rate are the ones that characterize the beginning and appearance of quantum chaos in this system \cite{Maldacena}.

 It should be noted that an interesting characteristic of the SYK model, which is related to the quantum Lyapunov exponent and the OTOC, is that the model exhibits maximally chaotic behavior.
-It means that like eternal black holes, the SYK model is a very fast scrambler of information.
-There is another important quantity called, \emph{Loschmidt echo}, which is intimately tied to quantum chaos.
-The echo is defined as the probability that the chaotic system would return to its initial state.
+Like eternal black holes, the SYK model is a very fast scrambler of information.
+Another important quantity called \emph{Loschmidt echo} is intimately tied to quantum chaos.
+The echo is the probability that the chaotic system would return to its initial state.

 As said above, we characterize quantum scrambling and quantum chaos by measuring the OTOC function.
 However, OTOCs do not generally discriminate between \emph{quantum scrambling} and the effects of both ordinary \emph{quantum decoherence} and experimental noise: quantum scrambling and classical noise lead the OTOC to decay exponentially with time.
-It is a major problem if quantum scrambling is indistinguishable from quantum decoherence and noise, where the information in a system is lost to the environment \cite{Landsman};\cite{Yoshida}.
+It is a major problem if quantum scrambling is indistinguishable from quantum decoherence and noise, where the information in a system is lost to the environment \cite{Landsman},\cite{Yoshida}.